0xTas/stardust/README.md

 - **AxolotlTools** - *Variant ESP, auto-collector & auto-breeder for axolotls.* Can also catch buckets of tropical fish, with or without a farm setup.
 I used this to get blue axolotls on 2b2t because interacting with them normally pisses me off.
 - **AutoDoors** - *Automatically interacts with doors.* Includes an insufferable door spammer mode as well (complete with client-side mute option).
 - **AutoSmith** - *Automatically upgrades gear or trims armor sets when interacting with smithing tables.*
-- **AntiToS** - *Censors player-generated text on render, like signs, books, and chat, according to a customizable content blacklist.*
+- **AntiToS** - *Censors player-generated text on render, like signs, books, chat, and more, according to a customizable content blacklist.*
-- **AutoDrawDistance** - *Automatically adjusts your render distance to maintain an FPS target.* Some biomes/areas can drop my fps by half, so I found this somewhat useful at times.
+- **AutoDrawDistance** - *Automatically adjusts your render distance to maintain an FPS target.* Some biomes/areas can drop my fps by half, so I occasionally find this useful.
 - **AutoDyeShulkers** - *Automatically dye shulker boxes a desired color in crafting grids.*
 - **LoreLocator** - *Slot highlighter for rare, unique, and anomalous items.* Capable of highlighting renamed items, items with illegal enchants, zero durability items, and more.
 - **BannerData** - *Right-click banners to display their pattern and color data.* Looks cool, gives you the base color without any fuss.
 Can also copy the raw nbt to your clipboard.